 Northcentral University

-Northcentral is highly generous with their PhD program offerings.
+Northcentral is highly generous with its Ph.D. program offerings.
 With the submission of an essay on how this degree will enrich you, two winners get full tuition coverage, and one is awarded $20,000.

-Northcentral was founded on and thrives in the online community.
-What makes this program even more flexible than most is its weekly start-dates.
+Northcentral was founded on and thrived in the online community.
+What makes this program even more flexible than most is its weekly start dates.
 Four years from any given Monday later, you can have in your hand a PhD in Psychology.

 Grand Canyon University